 Let's Learn Together Outside: Nature-Based Play for Families

-The National Center for Families Learning is accepting applications for Let's Learn Together Outside, a nature-based learning adventure series for families.
-Let's Learn Together Outside will equip parents with research-based tools and strategies to engage their children in learning through exploring nature through a series of three workshops.
+Let's Learn Together Outside in Kentucky is a nature-based learning adventure series for families.
+Let's Learn Together Outside in Kentucky will equip parents with research-based tools and strategies to engage their children in learning through exploring nature through a series of three workshops.

-NCFL will award three organizations a $3,000 grant and provide training and support to implement Let's Learn Together Outside events for parents/caregivers and their preschool children.
-NCFL requests applicants be public libraries, particularly those in urban areas with a high poverty population and a dearth of nature-based learning opportunities, to implement a series of three workshops for families.
+NCFL awards three organizations a $2,000 grant, provides training and support to implement Let's Learn Together Outside in Kentucky events for parents/caregivers and their preschool children.
+NCFL requests applicants be Kentucky public libraries with a high-poverty population and a dearth of nature-based learning opportunities, to implement a series of three workshops for families.

 Funds and other support

-Winning applicants will receive a $3,000 grant for the purpose of providing three nature-based workshops for families.
+Winning applicants receive a $2,000 grant for providing three nature-based workshops for families.
 These workshops will include Parent Time followed by Parent and Child Together (PACT) Time ®.